energywebfoundation/origin/docs/traceability/packages/issuer-api.md

 [source](https://github.com/energywebfoundation/origin/blob/db84284d244bdef13496ea2c647a30816a0bf0a9/packages/traceability/issuer-api/src/pods/certificate/handlers/issue-certificate.handler.ts#L30)

 The blockchain properties [controller](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.controller.ts) manages requests and responses to the client.
 The [service](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.service.ts) provides methods to fetch and save the blockchain property data to the repository.
 Blockchain properties are needed to establish the RPC connection and interact with the Certificate smart contracts on the blockchain.

+The [Data Transfer Object (DTO)](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.dto.ts) file provides a representation of the data that is exposed to the endpoint consumer of the controller methods.

+The [module file](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.module.ts) is used by NestJS to structure the application.

 #### Persistence
 Blockchain property data is persisted in the Blockchain Properties repository.
-The [entity file](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.entity.ts) maps the blockchain proeprty data to a strongly typed entity in the database repository.
-The [Data Transfer Object (DTO)](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.dto.ts) file provides a representation of the data that is exposted to the endpoint consumer of the controller methods.
-The [module file](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.module.ts) is used by NestJS to structure the application.
+The [entity file](https://github.com/energywebfoundation/origin/blob/master/packages/traceability/issuer-api/src/pods/blockchain/blockchain-properties.entity.ts) maps the blockchain property data to a strongly typed entity in the database repository.

 ### certificate
 [Source code on GitHub](https://github.com/energywebfoundation/origin/tree/master/packages/traceability/issuer-api/src/pods/certificate)